jhfoxliu/REMAP/README.md

     -p              Number of processors to use.
 One processor for one chromosome.
     --single-end    Please use this option if the reads are single-end.

 The `amend_bam.py` will first go over the `BAM` input.
 For each read (read1 if paired), the script will amend the 5' end mapping result if softclipping occurs.
-Please refer to `amendment_logic.pdf` to see the decision tree.
 Once amendment is done, the script will generate a corrected `BAM` file (determined by `--bam-out`, `{input_bam}.corrected.bam` by defult).
 The output `BAM` file only contains the uniquely mapped read1 with the following tags:

 Tags: